timi-petre/artwit/README.md

 It is intended for everyone who wants to publish their art together with a description.
 Users must be logged in first, to then be able to use this blog site.
 It is a simple site that can be used by anyone.

+## Features

+-   An easy way to create a simple, secure website with a blog
+-   Support for text-based and photo-based blog formats
+-   Easy authoring in HTML, Markdown (with code formatting), or JSON
+-   Ordering of posts by publish date or content date
+-   Easy customization of site layout and formatting
+-   High resolution (2x) support for photo blog images
+-   Support for Windows and Linux hosting with Node.js
+-   Simple post format that separates content and metadata
+-   Ability to author hidden posts and schedule a publish date
+-   Automatic cross-linking of related posts

+## Structure

+-   `/app.js` Entry point for the application, configures the server and static content

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file